-e-Commerce Sales Web sales (23) 24) (25) Web sales are sales made via an online store (web shop) or via web forms via "apps" (26). on a website o r extranet or I1.
-During 2014, did your enterprise receive orders for goods or services placed via a website or "apps"? (excluding manually typed e-mails) Yes No I2.
-Please state for 2014 (answer (a) or (b)): € a) The value of the turnover resulting from orders received that were placed via a website or"apps" (in monetary terms, excluding VAT) If you can't provide this value, b) Indicate an estimate of the percentage of the total turnover resulting from orders received that were placed via a website or "apps" % 13.
-Please provide a percentage breakdown of the turnover from orders received that were placed via a website or "apps" in 2014 by type of customer (estimates in percentage of the monetary values, excluding VAT) a) B2C (Sales to private consumers) % b) B2B (Sales to other enterprises) and B2G (Sales to public authorities) % c) TOTAL 1 0 0 % I4.
-During 2014, did your enterprise receive orders placed via a website or "apps" by customers located in the following geographic areas?
-Yes No a) In Cyprus b) Other EU countries c) Rest of the world I5.
+e-Commerce Sales In the following questions please report separately for web sales and EDI-type sales Web sales (28) Web sales are sales made via an online store (web shop) or via web forms (32) on a website (34) o or extranet (15) or via"apps" (2) .
+G1.
+During 2015, did your enterprise receive orders for goods or services g 2015, did your enterprise receive orders for goods or services Yes No (excluding manually typed e-mails) $\rightarrow$ Go to G5 G2.
+Please state for 2015 (answer (a) or (b)): € a) The value of the turnover resulting from orders received that were placed via a website or "apps" (in monetary terms, excluding VAT) If you can't provide this value, b) Indicate an estimate of the percentage of the total turnover resulting from orders received that were placed via a website or "apps" % G3.
+Please provide a percentage breakdown of the turnover from orders received that were placed via a website or "apps" in 2015 by type of customer (esumates in percentage of the monetary values, excluding vA1) a) B2C (Sales to private consumers) % b) B2B (Sales to other enterprises) and B2G (Sales to public authorities) % c) TOTAL 1 0 0 % G4.
 Which of the following means of payment are accepted for sales via a website or "apps"?
-Yes No a) Online payment (27) , i.e. payment integrated in the ordering transaction (e.g. credit, debit card, direct debit authorisation, via 3rd party accounts (e.g. JCC)) b) Offline payment, i.e. payment process is not included in the ordering transaction (e.g. cash on delivery, bank transfer, cheque payment, other not online payment)
+Yes No a) Online payment (25) , i.e. payment integrated in the ordering transaction (e.g. credit, debit card, direct debit authorisation, via 3rd party accounts (e.g. ICC)) b) Offline payment, i.e. payment process is not included in the ordering transaction (e.g. cash on delivery bank transfer cheque payment other not online payment)